jido/Arcadam/README.md

 [rows=">h,^,^"]
 ```

-If the attribute name starts with a dot "." and a stylesheet is defined, the specified style class is applied.
+If the attribute name starts with a dot "." and a stylesheet is defined then the specified style class is applied.

 Some attributes, such as a style class attribute, can be used in the middle of text by highlighting the part of the text they apply to.